Battle of the Palaces: First strike

-Neither Bazhenov's affiliation with free masons, nor his Gothic Revival architecture were at fault.
+Neither Bazhenov's affiliation with free masons, nor his Gothic Revival architecture was at fault.
 Bazhenov, however, made a mistake by sticking to the 1775 plans that provided for two identical palaces for Catherine and Paul centered around the public core building.
-In 1775 the equality of mother and son was in line with Catherine's policy, but by 1785 their relations were irreversibly strained.
-Catherine dismissed Bazhenov and invited Kazakov to rebuild the palace with only one main building – her own.
-It was structurally completed in 1790s but abandoned after Catherine's death.
-It stood in ruins for over two centuries and was rebuilt into a modern convention center in 2005–2007.
+In 1775, the equality of mother and son was in line with Catherine's policy, but by 1785, their relations were irreversibly strained.
+Catherine dismissed Bazhenov and invited Kazakov to rebuild the palace with only one main building–her own.
+It was structurally completed in the 1790s but abandoned after Catherine's death.
+It stood in ruins for over two centuries and was rebuilt into a modern convention center in 2005 until 2007.

 Pavlovsk

 Pavlovsk, Paul's (and later Maria Feodorovna's) estate since 1777, was designed and built by Scottish-born Palladian neoclassicist Charles Cameron.
 Paul disliked Cameron simply because he was his mother's protégé.
 Cameron's Pavlovsk was far from Paul's vision of what an imperial residence should be: it lacked moats, forts and all other military paraphernalia so dear to Paul; "Cameron created a markedly private world for the Grand Duke.
 The palace could have belonged to anyone... not to the tsar of Russia in waiting."
 In 1786, while demolition crews in Tsaritsino were razing Bazhenov's towers, Paul dismissed Cameron and replaced him with Vincenzo Brenna.

-Paul personally hired Brenna, then employed by Stanisław Kostka Potocki, in 1782, and used him in 1783–1785 to visualize his architectural fantasies; the heir and the architect developed a particular spiritual bond, sharing the same philosophy of art: "Paul was the first emperor of the Romantic era, Brenna was the precursor of Romantic Neoclassicism."
+Paul personally hired Brenna, then employed by Stanisław Kostka Potocki, in 1782, and used him in 1783 until 1785 to visualize his architectural fantasies; the heir and the architect developed a particular spiritual bond, sharing the same philosophy of art: "Paul was the first emperor of the Romantic era, Brenna was the precursor of Romantic Neoclassicism."
 Brenna left Cameron's palace core intact, extending it with side wings; although he remodeled the interiors, they bear traces of Cameron's style to date.
 However, Maria's private suite and the militaria displayed in public halls are attributed to Brenna alone.
-More important, Brenna "militarized" the setting by building a Gothic folly, Bip fortress, on the ruins of actual Swedish forts of the Great Northern War.
+More importantly, Brenna "militarized" the setting by building a Gothic folly, Bip fortress, on the ruins of actual Swedish forts of the Great Northern War.
 Paul was so fascinated with Bip that he listed the folly on the Army register of real fortresses.

 After the death of Catherine, Paul and Brenna expanded the Pavlovsk estate with real military barracks, officers' quarters and a hospital.
-Paul instructed Brenna to scavenge Catherine's most recent, incomplete, buildings for materials; Cameron's Rose Field Pavilion (беседка на Розовом Поле), New Gallery and Temple of Memory in Sophia park disappeared without trace, while the Chinese Village in Tsarskoye Selo lost its elaborate exterior finishes.
+Paul instructed Brenna to scavenge Catherine's most recent, incomplete buildings for materials; Cameron's Rose Field Pavilion (беседка на Розовом Поле), New Gallery and Temple of Memory in Sophia park disappeared without a trace, while the Chinese Village in Tsarskoye Selo lost its elaborate exterior finishes.